History of early modern period domes: Kingdom of Ireland

 The Irish Parliament House in Dublin, designed by Edward Lovett Pearce and built from 1729 to 1739, included an octagonal dome over a central chamber for the House of Commons.
 The location of the space, especially relative to the barrel-vaulted House of Lords, which was off axis on the east side of the building, seemed to symbolize a political dominance by the House of Commons.
 The dome's outer shell was 31 feet above its inner shell and reminiscent of the Roman Pantheon and the octagonal dome over Lord Burlington's Chiswick House.
 The dome was the only exterior indication of the interior arrangement, but its location and height were such that it could not be easily seen.
 It was rebuilt after a fire in 1792 but demolished after the building was sold to the Bank of Ireland in 1803.

+Thomas Cooley designed the Royal Exchange in Dublin with a central rotunda.
+Built from 1769-1779 in the Neoclassical style, the Pantheon-inspired dome is low on the exterior behind axial porticos.
+On the interior, the coffered dome is 46 feet (14 meters) in diameter, with twelve circular windows at its base and an oculus at the top.

+Assuming responsibility from the deceased Thomas Cooley, architect James Gandon built The Custom House (beginning in 1781), and the Four Courts building (assuming responsibility in 1784) along the River Liffey in Dublin, with prominent central domes.
+His King's Inns building (1795-1800) was delayed due to his having to leave the country during the Irish Rebellion of 1798.